nslee333/nslee333/README.md

  I do mostly fullstack development, and I also play around with Linux a little.

- If you're a programmer or an entrepreneur I'd love to hear what you're working on, feel free to shoot me an email or connect with me on [LinkedIn](https://www.linkedin.com/in/nathan-lee-258b02132/).
+ If you're a software engineer or an entrepreneur I'd love to hear what you're working on, feel free to shoot me an email or connect with me on [LinkedIn](https://www.linkedin.com/in/nathan-lee-258b02132/).

 ---